Nuulogic/jadelesscoffee-middleware/README.md

 Requirements
 ------------

 **JadeLessCoffee** Node.js module.
-(Note that this is currently in a closed alpha state until it can be a proven technique.)
+(Note that this is currently in beta until it can be a proven technique.)

 Installation
 ------------

-`$ pip install git+git://github.com/Nuulogic/jadelesscoffee-middleware.git`
+`$ pip install jadelesscoffee-middleware`

 Where your application is created, add a line to throw in the JLC middleware: